 Bestselling author F. Paul Wilson will receive a Special Prometheus Award for Lifetime Achievement from the Libertarian Futurist Society.

-The World Fantasy Awards are presented annually to individuals who have demonstrated excellence in the fantasy field.
+The World Fantasy Awards judges are seeking materials to consider in the Artist category.

 As always, this seems to be the category with the fewest submissions from either publishers or artists.
 This category, like the others, is for work published in 2014.